hashicorp/terraform-provider-aws/website/docs/r/auditmanager_control.html.markdown

 ## Import

-Import An Audit Manager Control using the `id`.
+Import an Audit Manager Control using the `id`.
 For example:

 ```
 $ terraform import aws_auditmanager_control.example abc123-de45